grafana/k6/CONTRIBUTING.md

 3. Create a pull request - make sure you make it from your feature branch to develop!

-4. We well discuss implementation details until it's polished and perfect, then a maintainer will merge it.
+4. We will discuss implementation details until it's polished and perfect, then a maintainer will merge it.

 We use [git flow](http://nvie.com/posts/a-successful-git-branching-model/), so you may recognize our branching structure from, well, every other project that does this.
 If not, have a look at that post and you'll feel right at home in no time.